zhufuzz/All_Mighty_Reserve/README.md

 Google Cloud Datastore is used to store date.
 A git brunch with no RSS was made.

-All required features are implements.
+All required features are implemented.

 1. All expired reservations will be deleted from the Cloud Datastore before presenting to the front end.
 2. All expired resource will be highlighted and disabled from making reservations.